bdavisdotcom/6502-computer/README.md

 Run ```./make.sh```

 ### ATF22V10C
+ATF22V10C plds were used for the following purposes:
+* bus address decoding / glue logic
+* crtc chip helper
+* pixel helper

 Code is in the /addr_decoder and /crtc_controller folders.
 The .doc files have the chip pinouts at the bottom of the file.

 ![20250812_173603](https://github.com/user-attachments/assets/84d05559-f159-402a-8e1a-f46dc62f8b88)